noddy99/brewblox-boilerplate/README.md

 The iSpindel is configured to send metrics using the generic HTTP POST protocol.

-When the iSpindel wake up (like every 2 minutes) it submits a POST request containing the metrics to the iSpindel BrewBlox service.
+When the iSpindel wake up (like every minute) it submits a POST request containing the metrics to the iSpindel BrewBlox service.

 The service then publish metrics to the event-bus, the BrewBlox history service is in charge to persist the metrics into the InfluxDB database.